Christopher John Boyce: Return to prison

+On January 26, 1982, in Los Angeles, Boyce was convicted of escape from federal prison in a nonjury trial before U.S. District Court Judge Lawrence Lydick, a proceeding which lasted three minutes.
+The following week he was flown to Idaho and was arraigned in Boise, where he pleaded not guilty to charges related to multiple bank robberies.

-In the spring of 1982, Boyce appeared before Judge Harold Ryan in U.S. District Court in Boise and was sentenced to three years for his escape and 25 years for bank robbery, conspiracy, and breaking federal gun laws.
-Given an aggregate total sentence of 68 years, he was transferred to United States Penitentiary, Leavenworth.
+That spring, Boyce appeared before Judge Harold Ryan in U.S. District Court in Boise and was sentenced to three years for his escape and 25 years for bank robbery, conspiracy, and breaking federal gun laws.
+Given an aggregate total sentence of 68 years, he was transferred to United States Penitentiary, Leavenworth in northeastern Kansas.

 Later that year, Boyce gave a television interview to Ray Martin for Australia's 60 Minutes about the dismissal of Whitlam.
-After this he was assaulted by fellow inmates, an attack he believed was orchestrated by prison guards.
-After the attack, he was transferred to USP Marion, where he was held in isolation.
+After this, he was assaulted by fellow inmates, an attack he believed was orchestrated by prison guards.
+After the attack, he was transferred to USP Marion in southern Illinois, where he was held in isolation.

 In April 1985, Boyce gave testimony on how to prevent insider spy threats to the Senate Permanent Subcommittee on Investigations as part of its Government Personnel Security Program.

+With support from senators, he was transferred out of solitary confinement in 1988 to the Minnesota Correctional Facility – Oak Park Heights near the Twin Cities.
+At this prison in January 1993, Boyce was almost killed by Earl Steven Karr, a mentally ill fellow inmate and convicted pipe bomber.
+Karr had planned to blind Boyce with a mace-like concoction after luring him into his cell, then electrocute him using a homemade electric shock prod fashioned out of a rod and newspaper.
+The plot failed when Karr slipped on a puddle of mace, allowing Boyce time to escape.

-In 1988, with support from senators, he was transferred, out of solitary confinement, to Minnesota Correctional Facility – Oak Park Heights.
-He was transferred to ADX Florence in Colorado in 1998; in his opinion, this was punishment for a newspaper article that he had written.
+Boyce was transferred in 1998 to ADX Florence, the supermax facility in Colorado west of Pueblo; he believed this was punishment for a newspaper article he had written.
 In 2000, he was transferred to FCI Sheridan in Oregon, northwest of Salem.